brucehtai/AeroStage-Beta/README.md

 4. Add the VST adapter in foobar2000 DSP Manager.
 5. Select AeroStage Beta and choose one of the six levels.

+## Note
+Buttons 1-5 in this release corresponds to AeroStage 2, 4, 6, 8, and 10 in a more complete package tentatively named AeroStage Pro.